DimitrieStoica/anotherstoic.github.io/README.md

   - detailed access log information delivered to an S3 bucket indexed by date

 ## Auto Scaling ##
-- decrease, increase resources based on demand & load balance traffic evently across multiple instances
+- decrease, increase resources based on demand (rules & metrics)
+- bootstrap and dynamic configuration for provisioning software on new instances
+- integrates with CloudWatch (ex: if CPU >= 90%)
+- manual scheduled configuration (min || max values, time and date)
+- notifications (SQS, SNS)
+- it is free
+- Auto Scaling group defines the capacity of the group and where the group should place resources
 - Launch Configuration is a template used to launch new instances: AMI, instance type, spot instances, user data, storage configiguration
-- Auto Scaling group defines the capacity of the group and where the group should place resources
+- Scaling Plans - triggers, how to deal with provisioning/ terminating instances

 ## Elastic Beanstalk ##
 - install, distribute, maintain applications via cluster of EC2 instances: web applications or worker environemnt